Dallihunter/root-me-web-writeups/web-server/API - Broken Access 2/README.md

 /api/user/{userid}
 /api/note
 ```

-The goal is to access the admin note, which contains the flag.
+The goal is to access the **admin note**, which contains the flag.

+---

-🔍 Initial Observations
+## 🔍 Initial Observations

-After creating multiple users and logging in, we observe that:
+After creating multiple users and authenticating to the API, we can observe that:

-Each user receives a secret after authentication
+- Each user receives a `secret` after login

-This secret is required to access protected endpoints such as:
+- This `secret` is required to access protected endpoints such as:

-/api/profile

-/api/note

-Different users receive secrets with a common suffix
+  - `/api/profile`
+  - `/api/note`
+- Secrets generated for different users share a **common suffix**

 Example secret:

 ```5dceb7a1-f933-11f0-8a0a-0242ac100024```
 This immediately suggests that the secret is not random.